SamuelSwartzberg/flashcardifying_text_temp/phil.md

 An intensional definition's definiens specifies the necessary and sufficient condition for a definiendum X.
 Ergo, an intensional definition's definiens includes every item that falls under the definiendum and excludes every item that doesn't fall under the definiendum. an intensional definition of the seven deadly sins: The sins that were singled out by pope gregory I as particularyly destructive of the life of grace and charity within a person, thus creating the threat of eternal damnation.

+###### genus-differentia

+A genus-differentia specifies the genus and the differentia.
+The genus in a genus-differentia definition is what kind of thing it is.
+The differentia in a genus-differentia definition is what separates it from other members of the genus.

 ##### extensional